Historical Figures

 8 [325 AD] He orchestrated the first church-wide council in history, the Council of Nicea which lasted 2 months and produced the first church-wide creed to be signed under compulsion.
 He banished into exile the 5 local church representatives who would not sign the creed.

 The council established laws that specifically gave certain bishops, called 'metropolitans', authority over other churches, clearly in contradiction to the biblical teaching where only CHRIST is Head over local assemblies.
 Constantine organized the bishops' seats in principal cities and according to his administrative & governmental units, called dioceses, a term very well associated until today with the Roman Catholic Church.
-In 366 AD, only 53 years after Constantine's 'conversion', this development culminated in the first Pope in history.
+In 366 AD, only 53 years after Constantine's 'conversion', this development culminated in the first Pope of Rome.

 While Christians previously considered Special Revelation to have ceased with the Apostles, Constantine heretically proclaimed the findings of his committee of bishops to be new Special Revelations.